luc654/display_Library/README.md

 **yPos** is the position in pixels from the top most side.

-**active** is whether the button is active or not, it is recommended to only have one active component on the display at once.

 **callback** is the name of the function that gets called when the button is pressed.
-To call a function native to the library you must pass the library name with it, such as ```DisplayLib::back```.
+To call a function you must pass it as a lambda function:
-If for some reason you dont need a callback then you can pass a null pointer as parameter instead.
-You can also add lambda style callbacks so you can pass parameters through functions like here
 ```
 displayController.addButton("next", 90, 50, false, [](void) {
       displayController.loadScreen("settings");
   });
 ```
+If for some reason you dont need a callback then you can pass a null pointer as parameter instead.

 There are two requirements that have to be met before a callback runs, first the button with the callback must  be active & the ```flush()``` function has to be called.

 ---
 setup()
 ```
-  displayController.addButton("one", 2, 50, true, DisplayLib::back);
+  displayController.addButton("one", 2, 50, DisplayLib::back);
-  displayController.addButton("two", 45, 50, false, nullptr);
+  displayController.addButton("two", 45, 50, nullptr);
-  displayController.addButton("three", 90, 50, false, nullptr);
+  displayController.addButton("three", 90, 50, nullptr);
 ```

 loop()